-Lasting environmental protection is earned through a synergy of local activism and institutional leadership, which is why the Michigan Environmental Council annually bestows a pair of awards: One honoring distinguished vision and service by public or private sector leaders and the other recognizing grassroots leadership.
-Below is more information about these two awards and the environmental leaders who have received them.
+Lasting environmental protection is earned through a synergy of local activism and institutional leadership, which is why the Michigan Environmental Council annually bestows a trio of awards: One honoring distinguished vision and service by public or private sector leaders; one recognizing the grassroots leadership from within our member organizations; and one giving a scholarship to young leaders working to protect people from dangerous chemicals.
+Below is more information about these three awards and the environmental leaders who have received them.

 Helen & William Milliken Distinguished Service Award